-5. How is extra support allocated to children and how do they progress in their learning?
+How is extra support allocated to children and how do they progress in their learning?

-- The school budget includes money for supporting children with SEN. - The Head Teacher decides on the deployment of resources for Special Educational Needs and Disabilities, in consultation with the school governors based on needs in the school. - The Head Teacher and the SENCo discuss all the information they have about SEND in the school, including;
+- The school budget, includes money for supporting children with SEN. - The Head Teacher decides on the deployment of resources for Special Educational Needs and Disabilities, in consultation with the school governors on the basis of needs in the school. - The Head Teacher and the SENCo discuss all the information they have about SEND in the school, including; - o children getting extra support already, - o children needing extra support, - o children who have been identified as not making as much progress as would be expected.